kubeflow/pipelines/components/azure/azuresynapse/runsparkjob/README.md

   --from-literal=AZ_SUBSCRIPTION_ID='<azure-subscription-id>' \
   -n kubeflow
 ```
+  See [here](https://docs.microsoft.com/azure/aks/cluster-container-registry-integration) for more details about AKS and ACI integration.

 ## Usage
 ### Step 1.
 Build the docker image and upload to Azure Container Registry